iambanklee/vending_machine/README.md

 ## Tests
 RSpec with 100% test coverage

-## Implemation approaches
+## Implementation approaches
 I used a mix of DDD/BDD/TDD approaches as the requirements seems clear but include no expecting input and output examples nor format.

-### Early stage - making a PoC/MVP
+### Implementation ideas
+1. The base money unit of the implementation is British pence. e.g a product price £1.55 is 155.
+By doing this it:
+	- simplifies the calculation
+	- keep a flexibility to convert to other currency if need (given a converting rate provided or using online service like OpenExchangeRates API)
-As the is no expected format for inputs to , I decided to use JSON as it's quite common and easy to use.
+2. As the is no format defined for inputs (product and change list) , I decided to use JSON as it's common and easy to use, store and interchange with others
 ```ruby
 # Example for items JSON - key as product name with nested JSON as item attributes, which similar to real-world cases
 items = {